- NAME: Bonnie Blair

 Best Known For

-Bonnie Blair is a world-record-holding speed skater and the most decorated woman in Winter Olympics history.
+Bonnie Blair is a world record-holding speed skater, a six-time Olympic medalist and the most decorated woman in Winter Olympic history.

 Think you know about Biography?